Whether a computer science student or a seasoned IT professional, a decent laptop is your best friend.

 If you are looking forward to doing resource-intensive tasks such as programming and graphics designing, you should buy a laptop with a fast processor.

 Please note that all programming doesn’t require a premium processor.
-For example, if you want to learn web programming using JavaScript, you can also consider the latest i3 processor with good RAM and SSD storage.
+For example, if you want to learn web programming using JavaScript, consider the latest i3 processor with good RAM and SSD storage.

 On the other hand, if you want to learn app or game development, you should opt for a fast processor, ensuring you can efficiently multitask.